Looking for a truly hands-on foodie experience on the West Coast of Florida?

 Catch and Cook

 Now that you’ve caught your scallops, it’s time to turn them into a meal.
-Be sure to dock your boat within the scalloping harvest zone though, comprised of the state waters north of the Hernando County line.
+Be sure to dock your boat within the scalloping harvest zone, comprised of the state waters north of the Hernando County line.
 Lucky for you, several area restaurants offer “Catch ‘n’ Cook” meals.
-Bring your fresh, cleaned scallops to The Cove restaurant in Hernando Beach and the chef will sauté them in butter.
-Or head to BeckyJack’s Food Shack in Weeki Wachee or R Beach restaurant in Hernando Beach for “You Hook It, We’ll Cook It” specials.
+Bring your fresh, cleaned scallops to Brian’s Place in Weeki Wachee or Trader Bay Seafood in Hernando Beach for “You Hook It, We’ll Cook It” specials.